fatmarker/talk-titles/README.md

 Start with the 3-line template to give you room for experimentation.
 Apply good text layout principles.
 Add line breaks where necessary.
 Ask someone with experience in text layout and a strong grasp of the language to assist you.

-Poorly laid-out talk text can be distracting to the distinguishing eye.
+Poorly laid-out text can be distracting.

 ## Exporting from InDesign
 Export as PNG.
 The settings are: